Tourist Information for Holidays on Aitutaki Island

 Mosquitoes

 Like all places in the tropics mosquitoes are present, most notable after periods of heavy rain.
-However, they are not abundant like some places on Raro as Aitutaki does not have swampy land for them to breed.
+However, they are not abundant like some places on Raro as Aitutaki does not have much swampy land for them to breed.
 For those keen to avoid bites we recommend the use of mosquito spray in the evenings.
 Mosquito coils are provided, and can be bought at local shops, but bring your own repellent.

-Getting Around
+Getting Around Aitutaki Island

-Shops & Restaurants
+Shops & Restaurants on Aitutaki

 There are a handful of restaurants, cafés and grocery shops a short walk from villas.
 See the page Aitutaki island for detailed information on where you can eat and buy groceries.